When growing herbs, gardeners consider rosemary one of the easiest plants to grow.

-Rosemary, like any other herb, can encounter several life-threatening issues as it goes through its life cycle.
-It might be a disease or a problem with the environment, and you’re here to be your rosemary’s inspector, guardian, and savior.
+Like any other herb, rosemary can encounter several life-threatening issues as it grows.
+Be it a disease or a problem with the environment, you are there to be your rosemary’s inspector, guardian, and savior.

-For me, it’s ultimately important that you sharpen your knife and learn all about rosemary’s problems before growing it.
+I think it’s important to sharpen your knife and learn all about rosemary’s problems before growing it.

-In this article, I will investigate the problems rosemary could face so that you’ll be ready to confidently grow, protect, and treat your rosemary plant.
+In this guide, I will investigate the problems rosemary could face.
+That way, you’ll be ready to grow, protect, and treat your rosemary plant confidently.

-Rosemary is immune to most diseases and has a relatively low probability of getting sick.
-In poor conditions, however, rosemary becomes more prone to being infected by pathogens that the plant is naturally less resistant to.
+Rosemary is immune to most diseases and has a low probability of getting sick.
+In poor conditions, rosemary is more prone to pathogens to which the plant is naturally less resistant.

 Diseases that gardeners face the most with rosemary are:

-Powdery mildew is one of the most known diseases among herb gardeners.
+Powdery mildew is one of the most well-known diseases among herb gardeners.
 It affects a great range of plants, including rosemary.

-The most prevalent and apparent symptom of this disease is the formation of white ash-like powdery spots on the leaves of the infected plant.
+Luckily, there is a prevalent and obvious symptom of this disease.
+There will be the formation of white ash-like, powdery spots on the leaves of the infected plant.

-It is caused by some species of fungi that invade the plant gradually and start forming their spores on leaves.
-These whitish spores are capable of infecting surrounding plants by traveling to them through the air.
+Some species of fungi slowly invade the plant and start forming their spores on leaves.
+These spores can infect surrounding plants by traveling through the air.

-To boost your rosemary’s defense against the disease, you need to make sure that all of the above factors aren’t present.
+To boost your rosemary’s defenses against the disease, you must ensure none of these factors are present.
 Keep your plant growing in the best conditions.

-Treatment of powdery mildew includes mixing one tbsp of baking soda and a few drops of biodegradable liquid soap with a gallon of water and then using the mix to spray the leaves weekly until the disease disappears.
+To treat powdery mildew, mix one tbsp of baking soda and a few drops of biodegradable liquid soap with a gallon of water.
+Use the mix to spray the leaves weekly until the disease disappears.

-Neem oil is also an effective natural fungicide that can help you get rid of powdery mildew.
-It is used the same way as the soda and soap mix.
+Neem oil is also an effective natural fungicide that can help you eliminate powdery mildew.
+Use it the same way as the soda and soap mix.

-If the disease persists after trying these natural methods (which is unlikely to happen), you can purchase some organic or synthetic fungicides.
+The disease may persist after trying these natural methods.
+(That is unlikely to happen.)
+In that case, you can purchase some organic or synthetic fungicides.

 IMPORTANT!
 It’s better to use neem oil only if you’re planning on consuming your rosemary.

-When the leaves of a plant start to wilt, most people think that either there’s a problem with the leaves or that the plant is thirsty, but what they don’t know is that root rot can also be the reason behind this issue.
+When the plant’s leaves start to wilt, most people think there’s a problem with the leaves or the plant is thirsty.
+What they don’t realize is root rot can also be the reason behind this issue.

-Root rot is usually caused by excessive watering that enables mold to spread all over the roots of the plant.
-Rosemary is highly prone to this disease since it isn’t adapted to moist environments.
+Excessive watering often causes root rot, enabling mold to spread throughout the plant’s roots.
+Rosemary is prone to this disease since it isn’t adapted to moist environments.

 In most cases, root rot is fatal.
 Unfortunately, when the roots of your rosemary decay, you can’t do much to revive them.

-In this case, prevention is key.
-It’s very important to monitor the amount of water you’re providing your rosemary.
+With root rot, prevention is key.
+It’s essential to track the amount of water you’re providing your rosemary.

-Remember that rosemary is a drought-tolerant herb, so even if you’re growing the herb in a container or the weather is getting hotter, rosemary doesn’t need to be watered excessively.
+Remember, rosemary is a drought-tolerant herb.
+If you’re growing the herb in a container or the weather is getting hotter, you don’t need to overwater it.

-Use a high-quality, fast-draining soil that doesn’t trap a lot of water and allows the roots to breathe properly.
+Use suitable soil.
+You want high-quality, fast-draining soil that doesn’t trap a lot of water, allowing the roots to breathe.

-Also avoid applying a lot of amendments and organic matter to the soil because they retain a lot of water, and in most cases, rosemary needs a minimum amount of fertilizer to grow.
+Also avoid applying a lot of amendments and organic matter to the soil.
+Rosemary holds on to water; in most cases, rosemary needs a small amount of fertilizer to grow.

 Root rot needs immediate treatment.
-If your rosemary’s leaves are gradually wilting and turning yellow for no apparent reason, you should check the roots.
+Check the roots if your rosemary’s leaves are wilting and turning yellow for no apparent reason.